arieh/Shvua/README.md

 ## Basic Usage

-A promise's constructor can either relieve a function or another promise as its parameters.
+A Promise's constructor can either relieve a function or another promise as its parameters.
 In case a function was provided, that function would receive 2 parameters - a `fulfill` function and a `reject` function:

 ```js